-CODING NOTES FES.
-JAN 77 SCHEDULE: B Q: 36A SUBJECT: N.I.
-Sickness Benefi t, Industrial Injury Benefit REFER ALSO TO Q: 1, 3 CODE: At A224 code the total number of At 363 code the last full weekly At A225 code "1" if benefit rece payment. ved in the last 12 months.
-A "1" should be entered at A225 - - is currently being received.
-Whe currently being received the inf a "l" should have been coded at a person is working but is not received. formant should curren A207 at Q3.
-Of cour tly not be working and se it is possible that The rates of benefit are shown i n appendix C or D. Industrial injuries benefit is pringle in the course of their duties and by a disablement pension. - - Sickness benefit is normally rep placed by an invalidi ty pension after 26 weeks.
-Sickness benefit is earnings rel paid with an industrial injury b ed supplement may also be

-112 (7 JAN.
-7 ' SC ED.
-JAN.
-4

-Q: 36B ---- -----
+7837 30 FES.
+JAN 78

+N. I. Sickness Benefit, Industrial Injury Benefit

+At A224 code the total number of weeks benefit received in the last 12 months.
+At 363 code the last full weekly payment.

+POINTS TO NOTE: See general notes on Qs 30-42

+A "1" should be entered at A225 if sickness benefit or industrial injury benefit is currently being received.
+Whenever one of these benefits is shown as currently being received the informant should currently not be working and a "1" should have been coded at A207 at Q2.
+Of course it is possible that a person is working but is not revealing the fact to the authorities.

+The rates of benefit are shown in appendix C or D.

+Industrial injuries benefit is paid to persons who have injured themselves in the course of their duties and is paid for up to 26 weeks when it is replaced by a disablement pension.

+Sickness benefit is normally replaced by an invalidity pension after 28 weeks.

+Sickness benefit is earnings related, earnings related supplement may also be paid with an industrial injury benefit.

+FES.
+JAN, 78